(code may or may nor compile), so click "Follow" (top right) and stay in touch!

 Update: A special thanks to Scirra

-(makers of Construct 2) for sponsoring this project.
+(makers of Construct 2) for helping this project provide networking support for game development.
 I will be focusing on that platform going forward.
 If you are interested in creating games in HTML5 (no coding required), I recommend checking it out!

 NodeJS is a wonderful platform, but there's no easy

 engine wrapper (made with cross-platform focus).Who should use the framework?

 The framework is designed to be used for INTERNET based development - NOT just websites or services.
 The initial goal of the system is to support web-based development; however, we plan to include extensions to support massively multi-user applications as well, such as multiplayer games.